agilepro/software-craftsmanship/docs/Management/Agile/learning-to-iterate.md

 > They believe that if the software came out bad, it is because the design spec was not complete!

 Every single person I have talked to in the group reiterated this to me.
-Sometimes they say the problem is that the do not have good ‘architects’ and would like to have an architect to create the proper design up front.
+Sometimes they say the problem is that the do not have good 'architects' and would like to have an architect to create the proper design up front.
 It all depends on having a perfect spec.

 What you need to understand is that the product (in my estimation) do not fail because of their architecture.
 The products, as I mentioned before, actually work as advertised.
 The problem instead is that the usability is so poor that customers simply reject the product.
 Anyone who has developed real software knows that usability is NOT addressed by writing good specifications.
 It is impossible to really understand what is and is not going to be convenient before you have a running product to try.
 Usability is enhanced by actually letting people try to use it, and observing what they do well.
 Address those problems and do it again.
 Only if you go through many iterations of testing, observing, and improving do get to the point of having something that really pleases the user.